 Nowadays you see many companies that have successfully built or entered this market for short-term rental demand based on their own visions.
 Channels like Airbnb are well known for their success; Facebook and other platform groups have also found their way and lately, you can see the bigger OTA's like Booking.com and Expedia that are joining this market as well.

 The short-term rental channel management issue

 Maintaining this guest communication and closing the advertisement at the same time on all other channels has become time-consuming.
-Individual property owners were looking for a way to have someone else taking care of their property, manage the different channels manually and find new guests as they didn't have time or experience to do so.
+Individual property owners were looking for a way to have someone else take care of their property, manage the different channels manually, and find new guests as they didn't have time or experience to do so.

 The Online Travel Agency (OTA)

-Back in the day, Travel Agencies could be found in the streets where you can book your plane ticket, Hotel room and all kinds of great events.
-Large names like Booking.com, Expedia or Agoda took most of these functions over and we're focusing on delivering that same great booking experience to new Hotel guests.
+Back in the day, Travel Agencies could be found in the streets where you can book your plane ticket, Hotel room, and all kinds of great events.
+Large names like Booking.com, Expedia or Agoda took most of these functions over and we are focusing on delivering that same great booking experience to new Hotel guests.

 Back in the days when the Couchsurfing movement was seen as a temporary thing, it is now changing on many levels to become a full OTA.
 This also means that traditional OTA's needed to switch their visions and software to serve this new market.

 For this, they need to undergo new processes, such as a process that is ongoing with the dedicated help of channel management software partners like Hostaway.

 Sharing knowledge, taking over tasks from other property managers, or taking over the management of the complete property was a logical next step.
 Some of the core Hostaway team members were managing properties this way and called them self-property management companies in the short-term rental industry.
 Still, a lot needed to be done by hand so the idea was born to build software that could manage a large part of the day-to-day tasks.